Spanish Grand Prix: Catalunya

-Work on the Circuit de Barcelona-Catalunya was underway in Montmeló, few kilometres from Barcelona, thanks to the support of the Spanish government, and in 1991, the event moved to this new track, where it has remained since.
+Work on the Circuit de Barcelona-Catalunya was underway in Montmeló, few kilometres from Barcelona, thanks to the support of the Spanish government, and in 1991, the event moved to this new track, which had its finale in 2025.
 The 1992 event was advertised as the Grand Prix of the Olympic Games.
 Since that race the race has been held in early season, usually in late April or early May.

 The Williams team dominated the first outings there, taking all victories until 1994.
 Michael Schumacher has won a total of six times, including his 1996 victory in heavy rain, which was his first for Ferrari.
 Mika Häkkinen took three victories and was on road for fourth in 2001 before his car failed on the last lap.

 Since 2003 the race has been well attended thanks to success of Fernando Alonso.
 Alonso finished second in 2003 and 2005 before taking victory from pole in 2006.
 Alonso also finished third in 2007, with two further second places in 2010 and 2012, where he finished behind the Williams of Spanish speaking Pastor Maldonado, who won from pole; this was the first win and pole in a Grand Prix for a Venezuelan driver and Williams's first win since the 2004 Brazilian Grand Prix and the team's first Spanish Grand Prix win and pole since 1997.

 Two Spanish drivers have won the Spanish Grand Prix; Carlos de Salamanca in 1913 and Alonso in 2006 and 2013, with Spanish speaking Juan Manuel Fangio winning in 1951 as well as Maldonado in 2012.